edvin/tornadofx/README.md

 }
 ```

-Start your application and show the primary `View` by extending the `App` class
+Start your application and show the primary `View` and add a type safe stylesheet

 ```kotlin
 class HelloWorldApp : App {